Predicting every Premier League team's top goalscorer in 2025/26

 Liverpool - Mohamed Salah

-With Liverpool early favourites to retain their title, Salah will yet again be the main main for Arne Slot's side, and you wouldn't bet against him scoring the 23 goals needed to overtake Wayne Rooney in the all-time standings.
+With Liverpool second-favourites to retain their title, Salah will yet again look to be the main man for Arne Slot's side, and you wouldn't be surprised to see him score the 21 goals needed to overtake Wayne Rooney in the all-time standings.
 The undisputed penalty taker and a relentless goalscoring machine - who else could we predict?

 Manchester City - Erling Haaland

-In a similar vein to the aforementioned Liverpool, Man City's top goalscorer seems a formality before a ball has even been kicked.
-Arguably the best striker in the world, Erling Haaland has scored 85 Premier League goalsin just three seasons, and will once again lead the line for Pep Guardiola's men as they seek to avenge last season's poor performances.
+In a similar vein to Liverpool, Man City's top goalscorer seemed a formality before a ball had even been kicked.
+Arguably the best striker in the world, Erling Haaland has now scored 94 Premier League goals, and will once again lead the line for Pep Guardiola's men as they seek to avenge last season's poor performances.

 Manchester United - Bruno Fernandes